ArieKnoester/flask-authentication-exercise/README.md

 # flask-authentication-exercise

-Work in progress.

 ## Description:

-A python course exercise covering the basics of user registration/authentication within Flask.
+A python course exercise covering the basics of user registration/authentication within Flask using Flask-Login.
+Unauthenticated users cannot access certain routes.
+Some unnecessary nav elements and buttons are hidden if a user is logged in.